MicrosoftDocs/entra-docs/docs/identity/hybrid/connect/how-to-connect-device-writeback.md

     * Only needs to run on one forest, even if Microsoft Entra Connect is being installed on multiple forests.

 ## Verify Devices are synchronized to Active Directory
 Device writeback should now be working properly.
 It can take up to 3 hours for device objects to be written-back to AD.
-To verify that your devices are being synced properly, do the following after the sync rules complete:
+To verify that your devices are being synced properly, do the following steps after the sync rules complete:

 1. Launch Active Directory Administrative Center.
 2. Expand RegisteredDevices, within the Domain that is being federated.

    ![Active Directory Admin Center Registered Devices](./media/how-to-connect-device-writeback/devicewriteback5.png)

-3. Current registered devices are be listed there.
+3. Current registered devices are listed there.

    ![Active Directory Admin Center Registered Devices List](./media/how-to-connect-device-writeback/devicewriteback6.png)